 - Use the space outside your trailer.
 We had a nice outdoor rug and chairs and use the space outside our trailer as ‘living room.’

 We only lived in our trailer for five months.
 Many people do it for much longer.
 The entire time our trailer was parked in my parent’s yard.
 We always had access to a regular kitchen and bathroom.
 Most of the time we cooked and ate dinner as a larger family in the house.
-For the most part, I showered and got ready for work at my parent’s house.
-After it got really cold, in about November, the girls and I moved into my parents’ house temporarily.
+For the most part, I showered and got ready for work in the house.
+After it got really cold, in about November, the girls and I had all we could take and started sleeping inside.
 Handy Husband was determined to stick it out in the trailer.
-I am sure he and the dog were very happy together out their in the cold, I wouldn’t know!
+I am sure he and the dog were very happy together out there in the cold, I wouldn’t know!